-You found a dog (or cat) wandering around the streets of your neighborhood.
-You took him/her into your home and gave her/him food and water.
+You found a dog (or cat) wandering around the streets of Boulder, Colorado.
+You took him/her into your home in Boulder and gave her/him food and water.
 Maybe you even cleaned some wounds, or brushed his/her coat or teeth, clipped some toenails, etc. You took care of the dog, you fell in love, and the dog's person is nowhere to be found.

 So what do you do?
-Is the dog yours???
+Is the dog now yours?

 Not quite!
 In Colorado, the law on abandoned property says that the property cannot legally be yours (is not legally considered abandoned) until five (5) years from the date the property was lost or abandoned.

-If you and the original owner live close enough and can come to an agreement, it might be possible to share custody of the dog so no one loses the pet they love!
+If you and the original owner live close enough and can come to an agreement, it might be possible to share custody of the dog, or buy out the other person.

 Call an experienced Colorado animal attorney at 303-623-4000 who will handle your case with the compassion it deserves.